First on CNN: Bipartisan group of federal prosecutors backs Yates

 - A statement signed by 60 former officials circulated late Monday and early Tuesday

-Washington (CNN)A bipartisan group of more than 60 former federal prosecutors had issued a harshly worded statement Tuesday in support of former acting Attorney General Sally Yates.
+Washington (CNN)A bipartisan group of more than 60 former federal prosecutors -- including 50 who served in Republican administrations -- issued a harshly worded statement Tuesday in support of former acting Attorney General Sally Yates.

+President Donald Trump dramatically fired Yates Monday night for "refusing to enforce a legal order designed to protect the citizens of the United States," the White House said.

-They also said they could not have defended President Donald Trump's executive order detailing a travel ban in court had they been asked to do so.
+The bipartisan group also said they could not have defended Trump's order had they been asked to do so.

 "Struck by one stunning headline after another, we stopped to think: If we were called upon to defend the executive order, could we do it within the guidelines we learned and lived by as lawyers for the United States?
-We could not," the letter reads.
+We could not," the letter said.

 "Acting Attorney General Yates was right to refuse to do so.
-If her successor wishes to follow in the finest traditions of the Justice Department, he will reverse course and do the same."
+If her successor wishes to follow in the finest traditions of the Justice Department, he will reverse course and do the same," it added.

+Yates had sent a letter to Justice Department lawyers saying her job was to ensure their position was "not only legally defensible, but is informed by our best view of what the law is after consideration of all the facts."

 Trump's executive order, signed Friday, bars citizens of seven Muslim-majority countries from entering the United States for the next 90 days, suspends the admission of all refugees for 120 days and indefinitely suspends the Syrian refugee program.
 Yates' decision came amid a flood of protests against the executive order nationwide and after four federal judges ruled against Trump's order, staying its impact on people who were detained at US airports over the weekend.